-Information on Harvesting Oocytes and ICSI (Intra-Cytoplasmic Sperm Injection)
+Harvesting Oocytes and ICSI

 How are oocytes harvested from a mare and what is ICSI?

-Harvesting oocytes is the process by which the oocytes are removed from the follicles and then in the lab are cultured and matured (maturation is roughly 12-30 hours, this is dependent upon the stage of the oocyte at the recovery).
-These oocytes are subsequently injected with individual sperm from the stallion, a procedure we refer to as ICSI.
-The resulting embryo is then matured in the laboratory for about 7-10 days and then is available for transfer into a recipient mare or frozen for later use.
+Oocytes are eggs that come from the follicles on the mare’s ovaries.
+Harvesting oocytes is the process by which the oocytes are removed from the follicles and are cultured in the lab for maturation.
+Mature oocytes are subsequently injected with individual sperm from the stallion, a procedure we refer to as ICSI.
+The resulting oocytes are then cultured in the laboratory for 7-10 days.
+At this point any viable embryos that have developed can be transferred to recipient mares or frozen for later use.

-- Some mare’s may be unable to become pregnant themselves (chronic uterine infections, complicating cervical abnormalities, blocked oviducts or other oviductal pathology, abnormal ovulations (anovulatory follicles), or any other conditions that prevent the mare from conceiving or providing a healthy environment for the embryo)
+• Some mare’s may be unable to become pregnant themselves (chronic uterine infections, complicating cervical abnormalities, blocked oviducts or other oviductal pathology, abnormal ovulations (anovulatory follicles), or any other conditions that prevent the mare from conceiving or providing a healthy environment for the embryo)

 Success Rates